ExHammer/hammer/doc_src/Tutorial.md

 The `Hammer` module also includes  a `check_rate_inc` function, which allows you to specify the number by which to increment the current bucket.
-This is useful for rate-limiting APIs which have some idea of "cost", where the cost of a given operation can be determined and expressed as an integer, which allows you to specify the number by which to increment the current bucket.
+This is useful for rate-limiting APIs which have some idea of "cost", where the cost of a given operation can be determined and expressed as an integer.

 Example: